North Shore Temple Emanuel

 A joy for all ages, our quarterly 'Hands-Free' Tefilah service is an engaging, innovative, liberating worship experience that frees participants from the printed page.
-Held in the Valerie Jaye Hall on a Friday night, these services utilise our state-of-the-art audio-visual resources to project blessings and beautiful photos as a backdrop to our (even more beautiful) children, who lead the service along with Rabbi Nicole.
+Held in the Valerie Jaye Hall on a Friday night, these services utilise our state-of-the-art audio-visual resources to project blessings and beautiful photos as a backdrop to our (even more beautiful) children, who lead the service alongside Rabbi Nicole.
 Each quarter we celebrate the children’s birthdays with blessings, singing, and chocolate cake at Kiddush!

 Once a month, children and their parents enjoy the first half hour (approx) of the Shabbat morning service, before heading off to an organised craft activity for the children while the parents schmooze over a delicious breakfast.
 FIND OUT MORE

 Every six weeks or so, our NSTE teenagers who form our Teen Torah Tag Team conduct the entire Torah and Haftarah reading for the congregation, while also sharing “words of the wise” (inspiration and encouragement) with our current B’nei Mitzvah students.
 Their participation is an inspiration!
 Teens are welcomed onto the Team immediately following Bar or Bat Mitzvah.
 FIND OUT MORE